 MAT in Special Education Program Format

-Pacific University's MAT in Special Education is a hybrid online program with on-campus courses held every third Saturday.
-This model allows students to connect with a rich and diverse distributed community while still enjoying flexibility of location.
+Pacific University's MAT in Special Education is an online program, which allows students to connect with a rich and diverse distributed community while still enjoying flexibility of location.

 - Online classes are scheduled live (synchronous) on weekday evenings

 - Video conferencing technology builds a virtual classroom community experience for lectures or collaborating in small groups

 - Mentored clinical experiences near you— student teaching at schools in your community

 - Accredited by the Association for Advancing Quality and Educator Preparation (AAQEP)

 What should you expect when signing on?
 Live courses are set up as a video conference, allowing you to speak face-to-face with instructors, get to know your classmates and participate in roundtable discussions.

 "I had a lot of misconceptions about what it would feel like to join an online program.
 Joining a virtual course with constant video feed feels even more interactive than many of my previous ‘live’ in-person courses, in which all students are facing forward.
 It definitely feels very engaging."